 November has transitioned through the winter months to spring.
 Now, while sitting at my desk cluttered with papers and books, scribbled Post-It notes and a tea-stained cup, I watch as a single ant, a scout from the nest in a crevice by the fireplace, trundles amongst the desk paraphernalia.
 Out of place, he stop-starts, retraces his scurried steps as if encountering an invisible barrier.
 He circumnavigates pens and paper clips or just circles on the engraved wood surface, seeming to seek something as yet unfound.

-On one side of my keyboard is my copy of Doerr’s “Memory Wall,” the book lying open, corners turned down, passages underlined, and on the other, Freud’s classic paper “Mourning and Melancholia”—a past master’s philosophical treatise of the mind.
+On one side of my keyboard is my copy of Doerr’s Memory Wall, the book lying open to its titular story, corners turned down, passages underlined, and on the other, Freud’s classic paper “Mourning and Melancholia”—a past master’s philosophical treatise of the mind.
 My literary companions, my grief guides as I look back to the comfort of the past yet edge towards the future.

 Many years ago, Calvin and I glimpsed the ghost of our beloved old spaniel slink from her favourite armchair and disappear behind the sofa in a slick of sunshine.
 No doubt a folie à deux, a trick of the light, a shared wish for what once was, but comforting all the same.
 In the months since Calvin’s death, I have acquired memories of which he is not a part.
 I have learnt things he will never know, had encounters with people and places he will never experience.
 The world has revolved on its axis every twenty-four hours.
 He stopped, but I moved on.
 Unlike the fictional Luvo, whose individual memories are overwritten with those of an old woman, my memories accumulate, overlap, influence my next step.
 Memories are what I have, memories are what I want hold on to.
 Yet I worry that in my future, new memories will overlay the old and lessen the importance of us.
 I worry I will forget.